technusEnzo/practice/README.md

 # practice
-This repository contains random code files meant to sharpen my skills in a programming language
+This repository contains random code files meant to sharpen my skills in a programming language.